Introduction / History

 What are their lives like?

-A majority of the urban Tajik live in governmental housing.
-The rural Tajik live instead in village communities located on non-farmable, rocky land.
+A majority of the urban Tajiks live in governmental housing.
+Rural Tajiks live instead in village communities located on non-farmable, rocky land.
 There they build low, square or rectangular houses out of unbaked mud.
 Pressed mud bricks made with stone are used for the foundations.
 Flat roofs are made of tightly packed earth and twigs, and are supported by mat covered beams.

 Women wear colorful national costumes with printed cottons and silks accented by flowered head scarves.
 They rarely wear veils; however, they do wear chaddors, which are multi-purpose shawls.
 The men wear shirts and trousers, sometimes with quilted robes and belts.
 They also wear embroidered skull caps, and some wear turbans or fur hats during the cold mountain winters.
 The upper class and city dwellers tend to wear European style clothing.

 Green tea is served with most meals.
-Bread is a staple food, and the Tajik bake bread out of anything that can be ground into flour, including a variety of peas and mulberries.
+Bread is a staple food, and Tajiks bake bread out of anything that can be ground into flour, including a variety of peas and mulberries.
 They also eat starchy foods, rice, grapes, dried fruits, chicken, lamb, and vegetable dishes.

 Tajik society is patriarchal, meaning that the authority belongs to the oldest males of the extended family.
 Inheritances are passed down through the males, and after marriage, a new bride moves in with the husband's family.
 Traditionally, marriages were arranged by the family.
 Today, however, most Tajik are free to choose their own mates.